Driving Economic Prosperity: Bamboo Bioproducts Mills to Transform Local Communities

 Our bamboo bioproducts mill will contribute to sustainable resource management by utilising bamboo as a renewable and fast-growing resource.
 Unlike sugarcane, bamboo cultivation requires less water and fertilisers and does not rely on insecticides or fungicides.
 So repurposing idle or sugarcane-grown land for bamboo farming will ensure sustainable and efficient resource utilisation.
 Employing advanced processes and responsible waste management practices will minimise environmental impact and reinforce our commitment to sustainability and responsible production.

 The mill concept adopted by bamboo bioproducts is fully sustainable, replacing one grass (sugar cane) with another (bamboo).
 The chosen bamboo species, Bambusa vulgaris, is not classified as invasive either and is predominantly found in Jamaica, making it suitable for cultivation in the region.
-The bamboo farms established across the country will provide significant environmental benefits, including the sequestration of 160 tonnes of carbon dioxide per hectare per year and the generation of 35% more oxygen than an equivalent stand of trees, thus substantially reducing carbon emissions.
+Our research demonstrates that our bamboo farms can capture up to 275 tonnes of carbon dioxide/hectare pa and produce more oxygen than an equivalent stand of trees due to their rapid growth and faster biomass generation, substantially reducing carbon emissions.
 Bamboo bioproducts will ultimately serve as a positive example for other local companies and industrial organisations by adhering to and implementing environmentally sound standards and practices.

 Related articles: Guide to Farming Bamboo Sustainably